-Tarantula Hawk Wasps in El Paso TX and Anthony NM
+Tarantula Hawk Wasps in El Paso TX

-Tarantula Hawk Wasp Nests
+Tarantula Hawk Wasp Habitat

-These wasps are found in a variety of desert habitats such as shrublands, grasslands, and arroyos.
+The tarantula hawk wasp is found in a variety of desert habitats such as shrublands, grasslands, and arroyos.
 They are often seen around flowers or running across the ground.
 Although ferocious-looking, these wasps are not aggressive or prone to stinging.
 THW’s tend to live alone and many do not build nests at all.
 Instead, they burrow into the soil or use natural cavities or burrows of other animals and insects.
 Most hunting occurs at dusk, and adults will spend the day feeding on and around flowers.
 The larvae of the THW feeds on tarantulas that the female has paralyzed and provided.

-Tarantula Hawk Wasp Habits & Dangers
+Tarantula Hawk Wasp Behaviors, Threats, or Dangers

 Need help with Tarantula Hawk Wasps?